WiseLibs/super-server-logs/docs/writers.md

 This class faciliates log rotation.
 It should be used within the master process of your [server cluster](https://nodejs.org/api/cluster.html).
 It keeps track of log files within a directory, detects when the log files get too big or too old, and deletes the oldest files when necessary.
 It also provides the filenames that your loggers should write to.

+> Note that two (or more) server clusters must not write to the same log directory concurrently.
+Attempting to do so will likely lead to corrupted logs.

 LogManager is a subclass of [EventEmitter][EventEmitter].

 ### new LogManager(dirname[, options])